Local Led Kokoda

 - Kokoda Track Permit

-- Guides and porters (who carry all group equipment, food, set up tents etc)
+- Local Guides and general guides (who carry all group equipment, food, set up tents etc)

 - Tent hire and floor mats.